 More than half of astronomers and astrophysicists in the U.S. work in universities as professors.
 Even when most of their time is spent teaching, they are a major source for astronomy research as they have more freedom to choose the subjects they want to research than in other places.

 There are two types of astronomers working in universities.
 Observational astronomers and theoretical astronomers.

 Observational astronomers will spend a few days or weeks working at an observatory every year watching the parts of the universe they want to study.
 The rest of the year, they analyze the data they have collected.
 Theoretical astronomers, on the other hand, might not even use telescopes and they will do most of their work using only computers and whiteboards.

 It is also common for astronomers to teach other courses like math and physics.

 A common job for astronomers is to serve as a communicator for many different types of media.

-Astronomers can constantly work as writers for science and general interest magazines and news sites, they can also do book writing, podcasting and some have Youtube channels.
+Astronomers can constantly work as writers for science and general interest magazines and news sites, they can also do book writing, podcasting, and Youtube channels.
 Just as astronomers working at planetariums, their objective is to communicate, solve people’s questions, and show them the beauty of space.

 Jobs in other fields

-Because of their background and education, astronomers and astrophysicists can also take jobs in others fields that require similar analytical skills like the following:
+Because of their background and education, astronomers and astrophysicists can also take jobs in other fields that require similar analytical skills like the following: